 Step 4.
 Add your next layer with the same technique, following the shape of the wreath until the branches are evenly covered.

 Step 5.
-Continue layering on top with more pieces until you get the effect you are looking for.
+Continue layering on top with more pieces until you get the effect for your Autumn Wreath you are looking for.
 Try to hide your string as much as possible by tying it in places disguised with leaves.
 Finish with the accent pieces of berries and flowers as you like, tucking them in and securing them into place with string or wire.

 Step 6.
-Cut away any extra pieces of string and it’s ready to be hung in pride of place on your front door!
+Cut away any extra pieces of string and your Autumn Wreath is ready to be hung in pride of place on your front door!

 What better craft to celebrate the beauty of Autumn!